-Ahead of Museum SHop Sunday this Sunday 28 November, we’re showcasing a number of our suppliers.
+Ahead of Museum Shop Sunday on 27 November, we’re showcasing a number of our suppliers.
 Below, Dan from London Sock Exchange who make our incredible IKB socks, reflects on how he thinks the man might respond to be stitched on a sock!

 I co-founded The London Sock Exchange with my business partner Oli in 2015.
 Since then we’ve been dedicated to making amazing socks, for a reasonable price, and upholding the highest standards in sustainability.

 I oversee the design of all of our socks, and absolutely love the process of translating iconic things from the real world into the medium of luxurious cotton yarn.

 Over the years I’ve taken particular pleasure in our socks which celebrate British icons – be it James Bond, the puffins of the Hebridean islands or beloved Shakespearean characters – but one of my all-time favourites is our pair of socks which pays tribute to Brunel.

 That’s because Brunel was one of those rare things: a double design icon.